Fortúatha

+Fortúath is an Old Irish word meaning "external people".
+It denotes a people within a kingdom that were free but neither eligible for the kingship nor involved in choosing the king.

+The term can also be used to refer to the territory occupied by such peoples.

+Etymology

+The word fortúath is formed out of the prefix for-, with the sense "upon" or "in addition to", and the noun túath ("people").
+An apparently equivalent term is forslondud.

+Social Structure

-The Fortúatha were "kingdoms not ruled directly by members of the dominant dynasty of a province".
+The fortúatha were "kingdoms not ruled directly by members of the dominant dynasty of a province".
 They have also been described as "in effect, people belonging to a different stock from that of the rulers of the territory", yet sometimes enjoying a position of favour with the ruling people.

+The externality of a fortúath was sometimes due to the people's supposed origins as migrants from elsewhere.
+The Ciannachta, for example, were related to the royal line of Munster but had settled as a fortúath in Ulster and the Midlands.
+A fortúath could also be related to the royal line of the kingdom but be specifically excluded from involvement in its kingship; such was the case for the Airgialla vis-à-vis the Uí Néill and the Kingship of Tara.

 Fortúatha groups

 Population-groups classed as fortúatha included the Calraige, Ciarraige, Corca Fhir Trí, Delbhna, Déisi, Gailenga, Grecraige, Luighne, Masraige and Setantii.

 The status of each population-group could differ from one part of the island to another, with some fortúatha being class as aithechtúatha in other regions.
 In Leinster, some reckoned among the fortúatha had previously held the provincial kingship.
 These were the Dál Messin Corb and its principal septs, the Uí Garrchon and the Uí Enechglaiss.

 People

 Among the early medieval Irish were many notable people whose population-group were classed as fortúatha.
 They included: